Super Bowl Fast Facts

 The Vince Lombardi Trophy is made from sterling silver by Tiffany & Co.

-February 1, 2004 - Janet Jackson flashes her breast during her halftime performance at Super Bowl XXXVIII (38).
+February 1, 2004 - Janet Jackson's breast is exposed during the halftime performance at Super Bowl XXXVIII (38) when fellow performer Justin Timberlake rips away a piece of her bodice.
 She later claims it was a "wardrobe malfunction."

 February 6, 2011 - Cowboy Stadium seating problems, "incomplete installation of temporary seats in a limited number of sections made the seats unusable," leaves 1,250 ticket holders without seats.
 850 were distributed around the stadium to other seats, 400 were left with no options.
 NFL promises triple refunds for the $800.00 ticket for all 1250 people.